HoiJean/djangoforbeginners-book/manuscript/ch1.md

 If you see output like this, Python is already installed. \_Most likely it will not be!

 To download Python 3, go to the [downloads section](https://www.python.org/downloads/) of the official Python website.
-Download the installer and make sure to click the _Add Python to PATH_ option, which will let use use `python` directly from the command-line.
+Download the installer and make sure to click the _Add Python to PATH_ option, which will let use use `python` directly from the command line.
 Otherwise we'd have to enter our system's full path and modify our environment variables manually.

-After Python has installed, run the following command in a new command-line console:
+After Python has installed, run the following command in a new command line console:

 {title="Command Line",lang="text"}
 ~~~~~~~~